Overcoming common staffing challenges with medical rostering software

 Managing leave requests is another challenge for both managers and clinicians.
 Many current systems lack integrated leave management, forcing staff to use various methods of communication, from emails to in-person fleeting conversations, and even WhatsApp.
 This disjointed process not only complicates administrative tasks but also leads to lost requests and scheduling conflicts, creating frustration among staff who need to plan their personal lives.

-Retention and satisfaction
+NHS retention and satisfaction

 Staff exit in the NHS is an extremely pressing issue (perhaps the most crucial), and is exacerbated by stress, inflexible schedules, and lack of autonomy.
 Clinicians often feel constrained by rigid shift patterns and the excessive administrative burden that can arise from requesting rota changes (e.g. shift swaps or exception reports).
 Clinicians are well aware, after years of training and hard work, that night shifts and long hours are part of the job, but it is the unnecessary inflexibility that is driving clinicians to leave the NHS soon after they start working in the current system – and this is something organisations cannot tackle on their own.